G-Research/siembol/docs/services/siembol_parsing_services.md

     - `parsing_parallelism` - The number of parallel executors for parsing messages
     - `output_parallelism` - The number of parallel executors for publishing parsed messages to kafka
     - `parse_metadata` - Parsing json metadata from input key records using `metadata_prefix` added to metadata field names, by default `metadata_`
+    - `max_num_fields` - Maximum number of fields after parsing the message
+    - `max_field_size` - Maximum field size after parsing the message in bytes
+    - `original_string_topic` - Kafka topic for messages with truncated original_string field.
+The raw input log for a message with truncated `original_string` will be sent to this topic
 - `parsing_settings` - Parsing settings depends on parsing application type
 ### Single Parser
 The application integrates a single parser.